 In this way we hope to protect you and also our staff.

-We will prefer to discuss your funeral requirements with you over the phone, or via video-call or even email.
-These options may not suit everyone and so we will make special arrangements in these cases, but again these will be designed to be as safe as possible for both you and our staff.
+We are happy to discuss your funeral requirements with you over the phone, or via video-call or even email, or in person, either at your location or in our office.
+We will attempt to make any visit as safe as possible for both you and our staff.

-Ministers and celebrants will be happy to speak to you, again, over the phone or video-call.
+Ministers and celebrants will be happy to speak to you, again, over the phone or video-call and some may now do home visits.

 The "second doctor" normally required for cremation is not needed at the present.
 The first doctor can email their paperwork to the Funeral Director.